Reporter Outreach Logo

 to results

-What happened: Healthcare SEO is one of the most scrutinized verticals — Google applies heightened E-E-A-T standards to addiction treatment content.
-The campaign earned 85 editorial placements from health-focused publications, establishing the brand as a credible source in a space where trust signals matter more than almost any other factor.
+What happened: Healthcare SEO is one of the most scrutinized verticals — search engines apply heightened E-E-A-T standards to addiction treatment content.
+The link building campaign earned 85 editorial placements from health-focused publications, establishing the brand as a credible source in a space where trust signals matter more than almost any other factor.
 Full case study →

 Why the timeline: YMYL niche requires more trust-building before Google promotes content.
-Higher E-E-A-T bar means each link needs to come from a genuinely credible health publication.
+Higher E-E-A-T bar means each link needs to come from a genuinely credible health publication — not just any site linking to you.

 Gallus Detox — Healthcare / Detox